Hamilton, Missouri

-Hamilton is a city in northern Caldwell County, Missouri, and is within the United States.
+Hamilton is a city in northern Caldwell County, Missouri, United States.
 The population was 1,690 at the 2020 census.
-It is known as the hometown of James Cash Penney, who built a large apparel-related business, J. C. Penney, and the hometown of Jenny Doan, who has built a large quilting-related business, Missouri Star Quilt Co.
+It is known as the hometown of James Cash Penney, who built a national apparel-related business, J. C. Penney.

+It is also the hometown of Jenny Doan, who developed the Missouri Star Quilt Company.
+The town is known for an annual quilt festival.